rtomayko/tilt/README.md

  * Ability to pass locals to template evaluation
  * Support for passing a block to template evaluation for "yield"
  * Backtraces with correct filenames and line numbers
- * Template compilation caching and reloading
+ * Template file caching and reloading
+ * Fast, method-based template source compilation

 The primary goal is to get all of the things listed above right for all template engines included in the distribution.